-"; _cf_contextpath=""; _cf_ajaxscriptsrc="/thorcfscripts/ajax"; _cf_jsonprefix='//'; _cf_websocket_port=8578; _cf_flash_policy_port=1244; _cf_clientid='0529F3122444E8A3256705B5BBB11066';/* ]]> */
+"; _cf_contextpath=""; _cf_ajaxscriptsrc="/cfthorscripts/ajax"; _cf_jsonprefix='//'; _cf_websocket_port=8578; _cf_flash_policy_port=1244; _cf_clientid='86656F5F6AE9AE7036D5B90FFFAE461D';/* ]]> */

 Long Working Distance Objectives

-Thorlabs offers Mitutoyo Plan Apochromat Objectives with 5X, 10X, 20X, or 100X magnification.
-These plan apochromat objectives feature chromatic correction at three wavelengths and spherical correction at two wavelengths to provide a flat field of view.
-The long working distance provides a wide space between the lens surface and the object.
-See the Objective Tutorial tab for more information about this objective type.
-Designed for a tube lens focal length of 200 mm, these objectives are ideal for machine vision applications or any application that requires a significant distance between the objective lens and the object.
+Thorlabs offers long working distance M Plan objectives for ultraviolet (UV), visible, or near-infrared (NIR) wavelength ranges.
+These objectives are designed for use with a tube lens focal length of 200 mm and are ideal for machine vision applications or applications that require a significant distance between the objective lens and the object.
 See the Specs tab for details on each of the objectives available here.

 Click to Enlarge

-Plan Apochromat Objectives
+Plan Achromat and Plan Apochromat Objectives

 Glossary of Terms